Help where you need it

 - Be able to have any medical/professional needs met by the existing community health network on a visitation basis

 How do I apply for funded Attendant Services?

-To receive funded Attendant Services from us at SCIO, you must apply through the Attendant Services Application Centre (ASAC), a centralized point of access operated by the Centre for Independent Living in Toronto (CILT).
+To receive funded Attendant Services, you must apply through the Attendant Services Application Centre (ASAC), a centralized point of access operated by the Centre for Independent Living in Toronto (CILT).

 When you apply through ASAC, an assessment will be completed with you to determine your eligibility and need for Attendant Services.
 Please note there is a wait list for service.

 Contact cilt.ca/programs-and-services/asac/ or call CILT at 416-599-2458 to get started.